ChloeSAPage/Recipe2Shop/README.md

 ## Roadmap

 ### Recipes
-- Create a way to store recipes
+- Have a way for users to input their recipes
+- Store recipes in a database
 - Categorise recipes
 - Allow users to input ingredients they already have and receive recipes that include those ingredients